PoisotLab/ms_metaweb_transfer/manuscript.md

 that maximized Youden's J statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.

-The left and right subspaces for the European metaweb, accompanied by the **TK** threshold, represent the knowledge we seek to transfer.
+The left and right subspaces for the European metaweb, accompanied by the threshold for prediction, represent the knowledge we seek to transfer.
 In the next section, we explain how we rely on phylogenetic similarity to do so.

 ## Step 2: Transfer learning through phylogenetic relatedness